 Consider buying it and then bringing the item back with the receipt to get the sale price once the price drops.
 You HAVE to bring your receipt AND the item back into the store (even if you’ve already used it in a project!) to get the price difference, so be sure to take that into consideration to decide if a price adjustment is worth the hassle.

 Also, Hobby Lobby doesn’t price adjust clearance (“Reduced”) items.

-Hobby Lobby’s return policy says that if you return an original, unopened item within 90 days, you can get your money back in the form of your original payment.
+Hobby Lobby’s return policy says that if you return an original, unopened item within 90 days (with a receipt), you can get your money back in the form of your original payment.